asarra/guardian/README.md

 - cd .. && sudo rm -rf guardian
 - sudo bash ./install.sh

 On your own machine, you then run the ansible playbook.
-You need your tailscale authkey and inventory.ini files.
+You need your tailscale authkey, inventory.ini and colt's private key files.
 With a tailscale connected client you can then connect to the docker services.

 Note: